tonghuikang/blog/_posts/2022-10-17-resume-advice.md

 I would summarize the objective of your resume with the following
 - The first objective of the resume is to give the reader a reason to even read your resume.
 Recruiters have a lot of resumes to read.
 If your resume is badly formatted, the recruiter would simply skip your resume.
 - The next objective of your resume is to show that you are worth interviewing.
 Interviewing takes up precious engineering time from engineers.
 You want to show that you are someone that has a good chance of receiving an offer.
-- The final objective of your resume is for behavioral interviews.
+- The final objective of your resume is to assist behavioral interviews.
 The hiring manager usually would go through your resume in detail with you.
 You want your resume to support the process.

 # Ensure your formatting is faultless

+Generally, if there is a glaring formatting error, I would not comment the text you wrote.

+Some time ago I advised someone that formatting, grammar and spelling is like body language.
+Body language is very important in communication.
+I do not trust that you know the technology if you cannot even detect suspicious capitalization and nomenclature.
+If you cannot even follow the style of the template, I do not think you can follow the style of our codebase either.

-Common formatting errors
+These are the common formatting errors

 - Inconsistent indentation
 - Inconsistent line spacing